-Lucky for you, curvy figures have the option to wear a lot of different style pants and know that they flatter their body.
-That being said, just as much as wide leg pants are flattering so are skinny fit.
+Lucky for you, curvy figures have the option to wear a lot of different styles of pants and know that they flatter their body.
+That being said, just as much as wide-leg pants are flattering so are skinny fit.
 They’re on the opposite ends of the spectrum but because you have a curvy shape it works.
-With skinny fit pants, you’re going to get more of the snug fit that shows off your curves in a different way.
+With skinny-fit pants, you’re going to get more of the snug fit that shows off your curves in a different way.

 A classic neckline that’s something to fully embrace with a curvy body type.
 Truthfully, curvy figures look great in a lot of different necklines, but the v-neckline is a staple you can count on every single time.
 The shape of a v-neck draws the eye vertically which brings more focus to a defined waist AND also frames the face – double the benefits with this.